The 2008 Albuquerque Folk Festival is over!

 and

 NM FolkMADS Contra Dance in the Dance Building.
 Music by the Albuquerque Megaband!
-Beginners instruction at 7:30 PM, Dance from 8-11 PM.
+Beginners instruction at 7:30 PM, Dance from 8-11 PM.and

 There's a lot of local talent here in Albuquerque and New Mexico, and we're offering Jam with the Band as an avenue where musicians can play or sing along with a few of our great bands.
 It's ok just to listen too.
 Come on out and meet the up-and-coming folk and traditional music bands on the local music scene.
 Don't forget to bring your instruments.